tyjvazum/arb/docs/src/guides/collecting/sparrow-wallet.md

 ![](images/wallet_setup_07.png)

-You now have a wallet which is compatible with `ord`, and can be imported into `ord` using the BIP39 Seed Phrase.
+You now have a wallet which is compatible with `arb`, and can be imported into `arb` using the BIP39 Seed Phrase.
 To receive ordinals or inscriptions, click on the `Receive` tab and copy a new address.

 Each time you want to receive you should use a brand-new address, and not re-use existing addresses.